 “Currently, Teal-Jones has cutblocks approved on the edges of Fairy Creek, and roads approved into it, as well as more roads and cutblocks planned within the watershed,” says Torrance.
 Generally, he says if it is productive, low-elevation old growth, odds are that companies are planning to log within it.
 “At this point, there are approved roads and planned cutblocks into Eden Grove, and approved cutblocks in [nearby] Walbran and Caycuse.”

 When I ask Torrance about Teal Cedar’s statement, he clarifies that it’s true most of Fairy Creek won’t be logged, because big portions of it are either too steep, or are within old-growth management areas, including Avatar Grove.
 However, he thinks it misses the point, and that “the argument has never been that all of it will, it’s that none of it should.”

 The B.C. government has been criticized by researchers for overestimating the amount of old-growth left standing.
 Using publicly available data, the researchers found that across B.C., just one per cent of old forests as defined by the government are actually large, productive old-growth trees.

 Editor’s Note, April 13, 2021: The story has been updated to include a statement signed by Pacheedaht Hereditary Chief Frank Jones and Chief Councillor Jeff Jones.

 Editor’s Note, April 23, 2021: The story has been updated to include a statement from Pacheedaht Elder Bill Jones.

+If you’d like to support our legal challenge and on-the-ground reporting of Fairy Creek, please make a one-time contribution to IndigiNews here.
 This original reporting is made possible by the monthly members who support this work.